 Second Class Bricks

 Uses: Second-class bricks are used almost everywhere unlike first-class bricks due to being inexpensive and readily available.
-They are used in partition walls, exterior walls, posts, boundary walls, flooring, etc. The brick wall is well plastered in the case of exterior and partition walls.
+They are used in partition walls, exterior walls, posts, boundary walls, flooring, etc. The brick wall is well plastered, as is the case for the exterior and partition walls.

 Third Class Bricks